Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 import numpy as np
 from denoiser import Denoiser, disp

-#Create a 1000x1000 image from randon numbers for demonstration
+#Create a 1500x1500 image from random numbers for demonstration
 #Try replacing this with your own image!
-img = np.random.rand(1000, 1000)
+img = np.random.rand(1500, 1500)

 #Initialize the denoising neural network
 noise_remover = Denoiser()